-We don’t really know what causes growing pains – but it seems clear that they’re not caused by growing!
+We don’t really know what causes growing pains – but they’re not caused by growing!
 In most children with growing pains, nothing obvious brings them on.

 One theory is that they’re related to exercise, but this isn’t always the case.

-Your child might complain of aching or a burning sensation in both legs – in the muscles of the thighs, calves or feet.
+If your child has growing pains, she might say she has an aching or a burning sensation in both legs – in the muscles of the thighs, calves or feet.
 The pains can also happen in the arms or other parts of the body, although this is much less common.

 Growing pains usually happen at night, and can sometimes wake your child.
 They’re also common in the daytime but are rarely bad enough to get in the way of daily activity.

 In most children, the pain or discomfort tends to come and go.
-It’s hard to know when they’re going to happen.
+It’s hard to know when growing pains are going to happen.

-A child with growing pains will usually be happy to let you to massage the painful area.
-This often helps distinguish between growing pains and a more serious orthopaedic condition – children whose leg pains have a more serious cause will usually avoid letting anyone touch the area.
+A child with growing pains will usually let you massage the painful area.
+This can help you tell the difference between growing pains and a more serious condition related to your child’s bones or muscles.
+Children whose leg pains have a more serious cause won’t usually let anyone touch the painful area.

-You should see your doctor if you think there’s something more serious going on – if the pains are very bad and don’t go away, if your child’s limping, or an affected part is tender or feels hot.
+You should take your child to see your GP if you think there’s something more serious going on – if the pains are very bad and don’t go away, if your child is limping, or if an affected part is tender or feels hot.